 Restroom Break

 Approach the tower on the right pathway next to a FREE public restroom.
-This innovative restroom automatically cleans itself after every use.

-Check out the SF map on the side of the toilet and find your exact location.
 You may want to use this bathroom as the next public restroom will not be available until Part 2 of this urban hike.

 SAN FRANCISCO SECRET STAIRWAYS TOUR: COIT TOWER, NORTH BEACH & TELEGRAPH HILL